 - Rosemary Jacobs, who developed grey skin after a doctor prescribed her silver nose drops

-Fortunately there is one documented case of treating the skin discoloration symptom of argyria.
-In 2011 doctors used a laser to treat a 49-year-old man who had ingested a colloidal silver solution daily for a year.
+Fortunately there is one documented case of treating the skin discoloration symptom.
+In 2011 doctors operated a laser to treat a 49-year-old man who had ingested a colloidal silver solution daily for a year.
 After seven sessions of laser treatments his skin returned to normal.

 It’s not clear, however, if this procedure would be effective in all cases of argyria.
 Further research is needed.